Why is the university doing this survey?

 - We know that individuals must have assurance that their responses are confidential and secure if we are to receive accurate and candid feedback.
 Survey participants' privacy is of utmost importance to us, and strict internal safeguards are in place to ensure that privacy.

-- For the System, no one outside of the Office of Institutional Research (OIR) – no administrators —has access to survey respondents’ identities or to files that may connect names or email addresses with answers to survey questions.
+- For System Administration, no one outside of the Office of Institutional Research (OIR) – no administrators —has access to survey respondents’ identities or to files that may connect names or email addresses with answers to survey questions.

 - Members of the OIR Assessment team will manage the survey email distribution list, wherein it is recorded who has and has not completed the survey questionnaire.